-If you or a loved one were recently injured in an accident involving a big truck, a personal injury attorney can help you make sense of the mess.
+If you or a loved one were recently injured in an accident involving a big truck, our Texas truck accident lawyers can help you make sense of the mess.
 As you know all too well, accidents with 18 wheelers or big rigs are very different than ordinary auto accidents.

 Truck accidents are unique in many ways:

 By their nature, truck accidents are significant events.
 If you were in an accident with a semi-truck or commercial vehicle, you understand how serious the consequences are.
 You might be dealing with significant injuries, substantial medical bills, lost wages, and acute distress after your accident.

 Texas truck accident lawyers are personal injury experts who know the ins and outs of these types of cases.
 It is crucial to get help from a legal professional, so you aren’t overwhelmed by the tactics and strategies of trucking companies and insurance adjusters trying their best to minimize or outright deny your claim.